Brian-Baros/SarahMemory/README.md

 • 	watching your ideas get absorbed into someone else’s model,
 • 	or paying subscriptions just to access your own intelligence.

-While the rest of the industry races to build cloud‑locked ecosystems with and API wrappers, and expensive datacenters and hardware and GPU cluster setups.
+While the rest of the industry races to build cloud‑locked ecosystems with API wrappers, and expensive datacenters and hardware and GPU cluster setups.
-SarahMemory AiOS is designed to be the next building block and the foundation of the AI‑first, Home and office, Industrial, Robotics, and Commerical Infrastructure future — While Every Corporation, and Industrial Venture are wanting to upgrade with AI there is in fact not a single Operating System for them all.
+SarahMemory AiOS is designed to be the next building block and the foundation of the AI‑first, Home and office, Industrial, Robotics, and Commercial Infrastructure future — While Every Corporation, and Industrial Venture are wanting to upgrade with AI there is in fact not a single Operating System for all of them.
 SarahMemory AiOS is the Answer.
-When a future where intelligence runs locally, privately, securely and under the user’s control.
+Toward a future where intelligence runs locally, privately, securely and under the user’s control.
 This project is not just software.
 It is not just a product.
 It is a declaration.